 Effective work addiction treatment does more than encourage individuals to spend time away from the office, put their phones down, and close their laptops.
 It helps them get to the bottom of the work addiction and find out why work has become such an all-consuming part of life.

 The Driving Force behind Work Addiction

 The reasons behind a work addiction vary, but the following are some potential reasons this addiction begins and continues:

 - Low self-esteem and the constant need to prove yourself can result in an inability to stop working

-- The avoidance of a difficult home life can lead individuals to spend more time in an environment in which they feel safe, secure, needed or in control
+- The avoidance of difficult home life can lead individuals to spend more time in an environment in which they feel safe, secure, needed, or in control

 - Perfectionism can cause a person to seek out perfection in everything that they do in the workplace